-International students often take some ELS courses before they can be approved to be teaching assistants.
-Thus, they often only start as teaching assistants during the fall term of their second year.
+Some international students may take some ELSP courses before they can be approved to be teaching assistants.
+Thus, they may start as teaching assistants during the fall term of their second year.

 Ethics Training

 The Laney Graduate School (LGS) developed the Jones Program in Ethics to provide students with a cross-disciplinary introduction regarding the ethical considerations in conducting research, in teaching, and in other areas of their careers.
 In addition, the National Institutes of Health (NIH) and the National Science Foundation (NSF), which are the major funders of our department's research efforts, require that students receive training in ethics.